artemsaraiev/pd_backend_dev/api/PdfHighlighterAPI.md

 - nothing

 **Effects:**
-- returns an array of dictionaries, each containing the highlight document for the given highlight ID in the `highlight` field, or null if it does not exist.
+- returns the highlight document for the given highlight ID in the `result` field, or null if it does not exist.

 **Request Body:**
 ```json